ETIMC/Report/typst/sections/Sprint 3.typ

 */

 == More instruments
+#figure(
+  image("../images/sprint 3/pixel-art2.png", height: 20%),
+  caption: [Additional Pixel Art],
+) <fig:pixelart2>
 Based on the breadboard prototype tests (@sec:sprint2test), two additional instruments, a trumpet and a guitar, were integrated into the system.
 In Ableton Live 11, this involved creating two new MIDI tracks, each loaded with a high-quality trumpet or guitar virtual instrument and assigned to its own dedicated MIDI channel.
-Correspondingly, the controller’s instrument-selection UI was updated: two new images (one for the trumpet, one for the guitar) were designed and added to the display, ensuring users receive clear visual feedback whenever they switch to one of these instruments.
+Correspondingly, the controller’s instrument-selection UI was updated: two new images (one for the trumpet, one for the guitar) were designed and added to the display (@fig:pixelart2), ensuring users receive clear visual feedback whenever they switch to one of these instruments.
 Lastly, two new NFC cards were assigned to each of the instruments.

 == Lowering latency